ParaLock/SolidumEngine/README.md

 # Application Example

 The following is a possible conceptual implementation of a word processing application, using the Solidum paradigm.
+Note that given the nature of the Solidum platform, the actual implementation of the below application (in C++ for example) would follow the diagram structure almost exactly.
+In fact, it is planed to allow the construction of applications entirely by importing said diagrams directly.

 ![Example](sol_app_example.jpg)